 No model housing activities are planned for the 12-month fiscal year.
-DHHL intends to utilize regulatory and administrative flexibilities to assist with recovery and relief efforts on behalf of families affected by Presidentially Declared Disasters, specifically the wildfires in Maui County.
-DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income to fund homeownership counseling for those families who utilize non-NHHBG funds for homeowner financing.
-DHHL also anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income who received NHHBG assistance to receive assistance with homeowner, hurricane, and/or flood insurance.
+DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income for the down payment and/or to buy down the interest rate to subsidize turn key housing financed with non-NHHBG funds up to a certain amount of NHHBG funds subject to the applicable useful life/affordability period.
+DHHL also intends to utilize regulatory and administrative flexibilities to assist with recovery and relief efforts on behalf of families affected by Presidentially Declared Disasters, specifically the wildfires in Maui County.
+Finally, DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income to fund homeownership counseling for those families who utilize non-NHHBG funds for homeowner financing.
 DHHL understands that HUD approval must be received to serve households above 100 percent of area median income or to spend more than 10 percent of its NHHP budget to assist households between 81 percent and 100 percent of area median income.